 5. Hilton Head Island, SC

-Hilton Head Island is known for its world-class beach and golf facilities, such as Harbour Town Golf Links, the Robert Trent Jones Course, and the Hilton Head National Golf Club.
-It also offers various recreational activities, such as hiking, art classes, and tours.
-There are many art galleries, music venues, and museums within the area.
+Hilton Head Island is known for its world-class beaches and golf resorts, including Harbour Town Golf Links, the Robert Trent Jones Golf Course, and the Hilton Head National Golf Club.
+And what would retiring in South Carolina be without recreational activities like hiking, art classes, and tours

 The sun rises above the Atlantic Intercoastal Waterway between the cities of Isle of Palms and Mount Pleasant in South Carolina.

-Ranked the #1 best place to live in South Carolina by Niche, Tega Cay is located on a peninsula on the eastern side of Lake Wylie, and it’s a peaceful community surrounded by thick forests.
-It was previously a gated community that was constructed in the 1970s and only about 20 miles from Charlotte, NC.
+Ranked the No. 1 best place to live in South Carolina by Niche, Tega Cay is located on a peninsula on the eastern side of Lake Wylie.
+It’s a peaceful community — previously a gated community constructed in the 1970s — surrounded by thick forests and only about 20 miles from Charlotte, NC.

-Over the past couple of years, there has been a steady increase in new housing in Tega Cay, which includes single-family homes, town homes, and apartments.
-The Tega Cay Golf Club features 27 holes of golf, and residents can enjoy a variety of other local activities, such as boat launches along the shoreline, as well as tennis courts and trails.
+A steady increase in new housing in Tega Cay, including single-family homes, townhomes, and apartments, has brought new residents into the area.
+And at the Tega Cay Golf Club, guests enjoy 27 holes of golf and a variety of other local activities, such as boat launches along the shoreline, tennis courts, and trails.

-Located in South Carolina's Upstate region, Northlake is a census-designated area adjacent to the city of Anderson and just about 30 miles away from Greenville.
+Located in South Carolina's Upstate region, Northlake is adjacent to the city of Anderson and just about 30 miles away from Greenville.
+Homes here are affordable and the cost of living is more than 12 percent below the national average, which makes it even more attractive for people considering retiring in South Carolina.

-How Much Money You Need To Retire in South Carolina
+How Much Money Do You Need To Retire Comfortably in South Carolina?

-And with a cost of living index of 89.3, South Carolina’s cost of living is approximately 11 percent lower than the national average.
-Housing is around 23 percent lower than the national average, while monthly utilities may be one of your pricier expenses, as they are about 4 percent higher than the national average.
+And with a cost of living index of 89.3, South Carolina’s is approximately 11 percent less expensive than the national average.
+Housing is around 23 percent lower than the national average, as well — although monthly utilities may be one of your pricier expenses, at about 4 percent higher than the national average.

-When comparing other nearby southern states like North Carolina and Florida, South Carolina’s cost of living is much cheaper overall.
-North Carolina has a slightly higher cost of living index of 91, while Florida has a cost of living even higher than the national average of 103.1.
-A big reason why Florida is more expensive is due to its higher-than-average housing value.
+When comparing nearby Southern states like North Carolina and Florida, South Carolina’s cost of living is much cheaper overall.
+North Carolina has a slightly higher cost of living index of 91, while Florida has a cost of living even higher than the national average, at 103.1

-Looking for a specific number?
+But, specifically, how much money do you need to retire comfortably in South Carolina?
+That depends on several factors.
 Start with your pre-retirement salary.
-According to NerdWallet, you want to aim to save about 10-15 percent of your pre-tax income annually before you retire.
+According to NerdWallet, you want to aim to save about 10 to 15 percent of your pre-tax income annually before you retire.
 How much you end up with depends on when you started and how much you saved, of course.
 And how much you need to live comfortably in South Carolina, specifically, depends on your personal lifestyle preferences.

 A PODS truck is backed up into a residential driveway.
 The driver is preparing to use PODZILLA to lift a PODS moving and storage container off the bed of the truck and position it in the driveway.